 - Click the ADD LINK button.

-- The link is created and appears as shown in the figure at the top of this page.
+- The link is created and appears as shown in the above figure.
 The default settings for all new links are as follows:

 - The link is Active at creation.
 Toggling the switch OFF means users cannot use the posted link to enter the section.
 Turn it back ON to reactivate the link.